LesniakM/li-on-autotester/README.md

-This project is no longer developed.
+Project in this repo is no longer developed.
+I switch frameworks and created new repo.
+More info below.

 This project was quite successful and the essential functions were completed:
   - Closed loop current/voltage control while cell charging in the CC/CV mode.